Cor3min3r/Cor3min3r.github.io/_posts/AWS-Cognito-Misconfiguration/2022-11-3-AWS-Cognito-Misconfiguration.md

 Password: attacker'spassword
 ```

 The login was failed.
-From the above given response i noticed the `username` still remains the same only the email attribute has been changed.
+From the above given response i noticed the `username` still remains the same as `attacker@attacker.com` only the email attribute has been changed.
 So I tried to login to the application with the attacker's credentials such as

 ```
 Email: attacker@attacker.com